-HE WAS INFECTED WHEN HE WAS STILL A NEWBORN THROUGH A BLOOD TRANSFUSION, BUT WAS NOT DIAGNOSED WITH AIDS UNTIL THE 16 YEARS AROUND ...
-DEREK, NOW THE FOUNDER OF THE CAMPAIGN #ENDTHESTIGMA, TELLS HIS HISTORY OF SAMANTHA POSITIVELITE.COM
+HE WAS INFECTED WHEN A NEWBORN WAS STILL THROUGH A BLOOD TRANSFUSION, BUT HE WAS NOT DIAGNOSED WITH AIDS UNTIL HE ARRIVED AT 16 ...
+DEREK, NOW FOUNDER OF THE #ENDTHESTIGMA CAMPAIGN, TELLS HIS STORY OF SAMANTHA POSITIVELITE.COM

-SAMANTHA was interviewing Derek Canas from Brunswick, Georgia, a man with a history.
+SAMANTHA went to interview Derek Canas from Brunswick, Georgia, a man with a story.
 Intrigued, I went to interview him for PositiveLite.com.

-He made his entrance into the world in 1984.
-Derek, who now has 30 for years, was born with a rare heart disease and his life expectancy was "no more than a few months."
+He entered the world in 1984.
+Derek, now 30, was born with a rare heart disease and his life expectancy was "no more than a few months".

-At the age of three months Derek underwent open heart surgery and without him or his family or his medical staff knew, he contracted HIV during several blood transfusions he needed.
+At the age of three months Derek underwent open heart surgery and without him, his family or his medical team knowing, he contracted HIV during several blood transfusions that he needed.

-Derek explains how everything was "pretty normal," except for having a pacemaker: “I had three months old when I received the implant of my first pacemaker.
+Derek explains how everything was “quite normal”, except for having a pacemaker: “I had three months old when I received my first pacemaker implant.
 I fell ill three to four times a year, with bronchitis and pneumonia.

 My family members have always expressed their concerns about my weight and height.
-His fears have calmed down with the simplistic explanation given by doctors "he has a heart problem, he will always be a small person."
+His fears were allayed by the simplistic explanation given by doctors "he has a heart problem, he will always be a small person".

-In addition to the concern with Derek, frequent illnesses, his weight and height, Derek had a happy childhood.
-“I survived until the 16 years without being diagnosed.
-I was going to a doctor to take growth hormone to do some x-rays.
-They helped it grow to 1.52m and reach weight, reaching just under 50Kg.
+In addition to his concern for Derek, frequent illnesses, his weight and height, Derek had a happy childhood.
+“I survived until the age of 16 without being diagnosed.
+I was going to a doctor to take growth hormone and get some x-rays.
+They helped - grow to 1.52m and reach weight, reaching just under 50Kg.
 The idea of being tested for HIV came after a medical student noticed that I had never been tested for HIV.
-I had one and my worst fears came true. "
+I had one and my worst fears were realized ".

 What has changed?
-“Many facts related to medicine and exams are defined with great words that sound scary.
-The people of the community move away from me because of the
+“Many facts related to medicine and exams are defined with big words that sound scary.
+People in the community turn away from me because of

 misinformation about the virus.
-People only heard that I had AIDS.
-They never asked how I got it or something.
-I saw people whispering about me having entered a restaurant and as if they were scared, if I would have used the cutlery they have in the restaurant.
-Fortunately I had a large group of friends who did their best to protect me from stigma. "
+People just heard that I had AIDS.
+They never asked how I got it, or anything.
+I saw people whispering about me going into a restaurant and as if they were scared, if I would have used the silverware they have in the restaurant.
+Fortunately I had a large group of friends who did their best to protect me from the stigma. "

-Derek described how, initially, he handled his AIDS diagnosis.
+Derek described how he initially dealt with his AIDS diagnosis.
 “I hung up.
-I did not want to see anyone.
+I didn't want to see anyone.
 I've been living.
-But then two weeks later, I had to start treatment and after a meeting, with a great medical staff I slowly came back to life.
-I learned to laugh again and not to mourn. "
+But then, two weeks later, I had to start treatment and after a meeting with a large medical team I slowly came back to life.
+I learned to laugh again and not regret it ”.

-Derek has decided to become a lawyer for people living with HIV, with the goal of eliminating stigma and educating the public about the virus.
+Derek decided to become an advocate for people living with HIV, with the aim of eliminating stigma and educating the public about the virus.
 He started the campaign ...

-Derek used this tool that is social media as a way to initiate a dialogue about HIV / AIDS in the southern US and elsewhere.
+Derek used this tool, which is social media, as a way to start a dialogue on HIV / AIDS in the south of the USA and elsewhere.

-“It started in October last year, I spoke to the local faculty as part of a patchwork at the awards ceremony and that this forced me to try to get out and help support other people living with HIV.
-That is to build groups of people who support my goal - to the permanent end of stigma, all together, promoting essays and education. ”
+“It started in October last year, I spoke at the local college as part of a patchwork quilt at the award ceremony and that it forced me to try to go out and help support other people living with HIV.
+That it is building groups of people that support my goal - until the permanent end of the stigma, all together, promoting trials and education. ”

-“My biggest challenge is just to make people feel comfortable having a discussion about HIV," he said.
-“If we can not talk about HIV, then, the perception is that this, the stigma, will never change.
-The general public still has the old fears of the early 90 years, no one in my town has ever risen and was the voice of a campaign against HIV. ”
+“My biggest challenge is just to make people feel comfortable having a discussion about HIV“, he said.
+“If we can't talking about HIV, then, the perception is that this, the stigma, will never change.
+The general public still has the old fears of the early 90s, nobody in my city has ever stood up and was the voice of a campaign against HIV. ”

-Says Derek about the "#EndtheStigma: it's me and many others called angels and warriors.
-They have the bracelets and shirts that help put an end to stigma and educate others to encourage testing.
-I have Angels and Warriors all over town and even in Florida.
+Says Derek about “#EndtheStigma: is that I and many others called angels and warriors.
+They have bracelets and T-shirts that help end stigma and educate others to encourage testing.
+I have Angels and Warriors all over the city and even in Florida.
 The campaign is growing day by day. ”

-Derek is very enthusiastic about what the future holds for him.
-He fights against stigma in another way.
+Derek is very excited about what the future holds for him.
+He fights stigma in another way.
 Derek is a professional DJ in Brunswick, Ga.
-He has also performed in Orlando, Jacksonville and Savannah and is also known as DJ-D REK.
-"I have been working as a DJ for 8 for years and now I am well known in my city.
-I also use a new system for DJs called emulator, an 46 device inches glass double view and touch.
+He has also played in Orlando, Jacksonville and Savannah and is also known as DJ-D REK.
+"I have been working as a DJ for 8 years and now I am well known in my city.
+I also use a new DJ system called an emulator, a 46-inch double-glazed sight and touch device. ”

-Derek considers that he can pass on the message about HIV and stigma through music.
-He knew the stigma on a personal level to club-goers doing karaoke, people were afraid to use the microphone after him.
+Derek believes he can get the message out about HIV and stigma through music.
+He met stigma on a personal level when club-goers doing karaoke, people were afraid to use the microphone after him.
 Derek wants to change these perceptions and eliminate fear.

-Derek is as popular as a DJ who sometimes there is a queue outside the club, at the doors, to get into the dance and into his music.
+Derek is so popular as a DJ that there is sometimes a line outside the club, at the doors, to enter the dance and his music.

 Below, a bit of Derek's performance

-Derek in his efforts to educate others about HIV / AIDS and to promote HIV testing continue in the community and at events and schools.
-He also wants to go to schools and colleges to tell his life story for surviving 16 years diagnosed as HIV positive.
+Derek in his efforts to educate others about HIV / AIDS and to promote HIV testing continues in the community and at events and schools.
+He also wants to go to schools and colleges to tell his life story for having survived 16 years diagnosed as HIV positive.

-According to Derek " schools need to have speakers that kids can relate to.
-I know that when I spoke in high school here in my community I connected with the students at a level they appreciated.
-I see some of these students around town and they always come talk to me and ask when I will be going back to their school.
-I have 30 years old, so the possibility to see me on a campus is very easy and when I tell my story I tell jokes.
-I always tell people who have never seen me tell my story with tears in my eyes; I'm always laughing "
+According to Derek " schools they need to have speakers that children can relate to.
+I know that when I spoke at school here in my community, I connected with students at a level they enjoyed.
+I see some of these students around the city and they always come to talk to me and ask when I am going back to their school.
+I am 30 years old, so the possibility of seeing myself on campus is very easy and when I tell my story I tell jokes.
+I always tell people who have never seen me tell my story with tears in my eyes; i am always laughing! “

 In 2014 Derek was nominated with One of the 10 men living with HIV more attractive.